 The concept of user story mapping was first introduced by Jeff Patton to answer the shortcomings of the flat backlog used with Agile in the earlier days.
-It converts the confusing and overwhelming one-dimensional flat backlog into two-dimensional
+It converts the confusing and overwhelming one-dimensional flat backlog into a two-dimensional

-visualization of a user’s journey with a product: the horizontal axis records the steps a user may follow when interacting with a product, while the vertical axis records the priorities of the tasks listed under each step.
+Visualization of a user’s journey with a product: the horizontal axis records the steps a user may follow when interacting with a product, while the vertical axis records the priorities of the tasks listed under each step.

 Organizing the tasks in your backlog in this structure simplifies the process of understanding what adds value to users by continually forcing you to put yourself in their shoes.
 At the same time, it helps your team build a clearer shared vision about the product and its purpose.